 If you earn taxable income besides Social Security, you may be responsible for paying federal taxes on up to 85% of your Social Security benefits.
 This will be based on what the IRS determines is your “combined income.”

-Combined income your Adjusted Gross Income (AGI) + Non-taxable Interest + ½ of your Social Security benefits.
+Combined income is your Adjusted Gross Income (AGI) + Non-taxable Interest + ½ of your Social Security benefits.

 If you’re an individual tax filer and your combined income is between $25,000 and $34,000 (or $32,000 to $44,000 for joint filers), you may need to pay taxes on up to 50% of your Social Security benefits.
 If your combined income is more than $34,000 (or $44,000 for joint filers), you may need to pay taxes on up to 85% of your benefits.